 - From S19B, a proposal using narrow-band filters with their central wavelength shorter than 400 nm should only be submitted to classical mode, and will not be accepted in queue mode.
-Currently, this only applies to filter NB387.
+Currently, this applies to filters NB387, NB391, and NB395.

 - From S19B, in case of proposals using both broad-band and narrow-band filters, once it becomes impossible to execute a narrow-band OB due to filter scheduling, the priority of the corresponding broad-band OBs will be lowered.

-- Time critical observation is offered to Normal, Intensive and Filler Program.
+- Time critical observation is offered to Normal, Intensive and Filler programs.

 - No cadence program is offered.

 - HSC queue mode programs will be executed in queue observation nights and in dead time ('Sukima time') in HSC classical mode programs.
-For this purpose, no additional targetrequest in HSC classical observation is allowed.
+For this purpose, no additional target requests in HSC classical observations are allowed.

 - From S19A, the standard star acquisition policy for narrow-band observations has been updated.